ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 ## output_format_tsv_null_representation {#output_format_tsv_null_representation}

-Allows configurable `NULL` representation for [TSV](../../interfaces/formats.md#tabseparated) output format.
-The setting only controls output format and `\N` is the only supported `NULL` representation for TSV input format.
+Defines the representation of `NULL` for [TSV](../../interfaces/formats.md#tabseparated) output format.
+User can set any string as a value, for example, `My NULL`.

 Default value: `\N`.